-Glossary 14.
+14. Glossary

-Term Definition accountable authority see subsection 12(2) of the Public Governance, Performance and Accountability Act 2013 assessment criteria are the specified principles or standards, against which applications will be judged.
-These criteria are also used to assess the merits of proposals and, in the case of a competitive grant opportunity, to determine application rankings. commencement date the expected start date for the grant activity completion date the expected date that the grant activity must be completed and the grant spent by co-sponsoring entity when two or more entities are responsible for the policy and the appropriation for outcomes associated with it date of effect can be the date on which a grant agreement is signed or a specified starting date.
-Where there is no grant agreement, entities must publish information on individual grants as soon as practicable. decision maker the person who makes a decision to award a grant eligibility criteria refer to the mandatory criteria which must be met to qualify for a grant.
+Term Definition accountable authority see subsection 12(2) of the Public Governance, Performance and Accountability Act 2013 assessment criteria the specified principles or standards, against which applications will be judged.
+These criteria are also used to assess the merits of proposals and, in the case of a competitive grant opportunity, to determine application rankings. commencement date the expected start date for the grant activity. completion date the expected date that the grant activity must be completed and the grant spent by. co-sponsoring entity when two or more entities are responsible for the policy and the appropriation for outcomes associated with it. date of effect can be the date on which a grant agreement is signed or a specified starting date.
+Where there is no grant agreement, entities must publish information on individual grants as soon as practicable. decision maker the person who makes a decision to award a grant. eligibility criteria refer to the mandatory criteria which must be met to qualify for a grant.
 Assessment criteria may apply in addition to eligibility criteria.
 Commonwealth entity a Department of State, or a Parliamentary Department, or a listed entity or a body corporate established by a law of the Commonwealth.
-See subsections 10(1) and (2) of the PGPA Act Commonwealth Grants Rules and Guidelines (CGRGs) establish the overarching Commonwealth grants policy framework and articulate the expectations for all non-corporate Commonwealth entities in relation to grants administration.
-Under this overarching framework, non-corporate Commonwealth entities undertake grants administration based on the mandatory requirements and key principles of grants administration. grant for the purposes of the CGRGs, a 'grant' is an arrangement for the provision of financial assistance by the Commonwealth or on behalf of the Commonwealth: a. under which relevant money 5 or other Consolidated Revenue Fund (CRF) money 6 is to be paid to a grantee other than the Commonwealth; and which is intended to help address one or more of the Australian Government's policy outcomes while assisting the grantee achieve its objectives.
+See subsections 10(1) and (2) of the PGPA Act.